“No mashed Swedes!” Archie Vicar on the Volvo 244 saloon.

 DTW presents another look back at the archives of motoring writer Archie Vicar.
 This item appears to be a transcript from “Motorists and Motorism”, August 1975.

 What a week and indeed what a summer it has been so far.
-In May I had a chance to sample Michelin´s tyres at a special “closed track” day at Silverstone.
-A Mercedes 240D and a Peugeot 504 LD served as test-beds for Michelin´s new all-weather radial tyres.
+In May I had a chance to sample Michelin’s tyres at a special “closed track” day at Silverstone.
+A Mercedes 240D and a Peugeot 504 LD served as test-beds for Michelin’s new all-weather radial tyres.
 Peugeot have thought to bring these diesel cars over as they have had enough experience selling them on the continent.
-Also, seems as if they don´t want to lose ground to Mercedes.
-Both cars are on an equal footing – astonishingly quiet for derv burners.
-Of course, the Peugeot is Continue reading “Archive: “More T-Junctions, Vicar?””
+Also, seems as if they don’t want to Continue reading “Archive: “More T-Junctions, Vicar?””

 That the Rover 3500 is a remarkable car goes without saying.
 Since its launch in 1976 it has won a firm following and has set a new benchmark in the large hatchback class.
 But the 1976 car was far from perfect, some say.
-It lacked a height-tilt adjustment for the driver´s seat cushion and a rear screen wiper, for example.
-Furthermore, the rear seats were set far too low and the passenger´s vent seldom functioned reliably.
+It lacked a height-tilt adjustment for the driver’s seat cushion and a rear screen wiper, for example.
+Furthermore, the rear seats were set far too low and the passenger’s vent seldom functioned reliably.
 The steering wheel also obscured the minor instruments too and the lights’ master switch was hard to see.
-But there were compensations such as Continue reading “1980 Rover V8-S Roadtest”

 One always relishes visiting North Britain.
 The North British, from Glasgow to Edinburgh and from Banff to Braeval, are far and away the most entertaining subjects in this Sceptered Isle.
 To their repertoire of skills which include brewing, distilling and the making of beer they have added another: building motor cars.
-Thus The Practical Car Driver has dispatched me to Linwood, to collect one of the first Imps off the production line in order to inspect it over the course of a “test-drive.”
+Thus The Practical Car Driver has dispatched me to Linwood, to Continue reading “1963 Hillman Imp Road Test”

 “Vive La Difference!”
-Archie Vicar compares some new products in the family sector, the Simca 1307, the Chrysler 150 and the Talbot 1510.
+Archie Vicar compares two new products battling it out in the family sector – France’s Simca 1307, and Britain’s Chrysler Alpine.

-“Hatchback of Notre Dame” In this transcript the respected motor-tester Mr Archie Vicar dons his beret to try the new Renault “Sixteen”.
+“Hatchback of Notre Dame” – In this transcript the respected motor-correspondent, Mr Archie Vicar, dons his beret to try the new Renault “Sixteen”.

 “BM-double-who?”
 In this transcription from a 1966 article, Archibald Vicar takes a close look at a questionable product from a struggling motor manufacturer from Bavaria.
 Can the 1602 really compete, asks a sceptical Vicar.

-When Bayerische Motoren Werke invited us to a test drive near Munich we didn´t know what to expect.
+When Bayerische Motoren Werke invited us to a test drive near Munich we didn’t know what to expect.
 This obscure firm is still better known for their bubble cars than for ordinary family vehicles.
-For those of you unfamiliar with the name, Bayerische Motoren Werke or BMW had a reputation for making fine motor cars before the second world war.
+For those of you unfamiliar with the name, BMW had a reputation for making fine motor cars before the second world war.
 Since then they have mostly made do with the manufacturing of Isettas under license.
-Continue reading “1966 BMW 1602: review”
+Continue reading “1966 BMW 1602: Review”

 Air-cooled Tomfoolery: Archibald Vicar on the new Porsche Nine-Hundred And Eleven